 “Software Testing is the Science and Art of delivering Software Products and Solutions to the end-customers with utmost possible Service Quality and with minimal interruption in Business Processes and Services.”

-Overall, QA specialists make sure that the software solution meets predefined functional and non-functional requirements.
+Overall, the goal of a software testing services company is to make sure that the software solution meets predefined functional and non-functional requirements.

 What is Software Testing Life Cycle?